|Virgin Queen Bee||Raw Untreated Local Honey

 Our aim is to protect and maintain the honey bee population from extinction, so therefore as bee keepers we have felt the need to develop as many ways to rescue and breed bees to improve their chances of survival.

-Firstly we are on call usually within the day to rescue honey bees that have swarmed in the community, this service is free of charge.
+Firstly we are on call usually within the day to rescue honey bees that have swarmed in the community, there is a charge of £45 which goes towards a hive and to treat for any diseases.
 It is against the law to kill a swarm of honey bees.
 The bees are placed in the safety of a hive and managed, so that they don't swarm again.

 Secondly we are developing a breeding programme, Many bee keepers are unable to get the bees that they would like, to increase there apiary, by developing a breeding programme, we are able to supply queens to other bee keepers so that they can increase their stock.